Who are we?

 What can I do to prepare for the Workshop?

 This varies between the Workshops, but in general you should become familiar with the topics on the schedule.
 We have several readings posted.
-Both Workshops are computer intensive.
+All Workshops are computer intensive.
 While we will provide some formal training on how to work with Unix-style environments, please be aware that these are incredibly important for every laboratory session.
 So familiarity with working with the command line environment either in a Unix distribution or the Mac OS terminal will greatly enhance your experience.
 This should not discourage you from participation, and specific time will be set aside for Workshop participants who require more training in this area.

 Why hold a Workshop in the Czech Republic in the middle of Winter?